eliezyer/preprocess-pipeline/README.md

 [ ] Concatenate files inside the NAS.
 Test for integrity of file

-[ ] Run Kilosort2 automatically on the concatenated dataset
+[x] Run Kilosort2 automatically (based on the .xml) on the concatenated dataset

 [ ] Run set of heuristics to automatically merge/exclude clusters from output of kilosort

 [ ] Run DeepLabCut on video, extract data

+[almost] Synchronize behavior with electrophysiology

 [ ] Synchronize video with electrophysiology

-Developed by Eliezyer de Oliveira - 2019
+Developed by Eliezyer de Oliveira - 2019/2020